• Product Introduction

 Git Connection Deployment

-After integrating the adapter, you can submit the project to platforms such as GitHub or GitLab, and use our Git Connection Deployment.
+After seamless integration with the adapter, you can submit the project to platforms such as GitHub and GitLab, and use our import Git repository.

 CLI Deployment

-You can also install the scaffolding tool for Pages.
-For detailed installation and usage, refer to EdgeOne CLI.
-Once configured, use the `edgeone pages deploy` command to deploy the project.
-During deployment, the CLI will first automatically build the project, then upload and publish the build artifacts.
+You can also install the Makers scaffolding tool.
+For detailed installation and usage instructions, see EdgeOne CLI.
+After configuration, use the `edgeone makers deploy` command to deploy the project.
+During deployment, the CLI first automatically builds the project, then uploads and publishes the build artifacts.

 Note:

-EdgeOne CLI version requirement ≥ 1.2.0.
-Please first check the version before deployment to avoid deployment failure.
+EdgeOne CLI version requirement ≥ 1.2.4.
+Please first check version before deployment to avoid deployment failure.

 Server-Side Rendering (SSR)